Rachael E Cannon BSc.Econ(Hons), PG Dip Couns, Registered MBACP

 Training in Mindfulness, which may be integrated into our work, if desired.

 I have acquired substantial professional experience in working with a wide range of emotional and psychological issues through my counselling practice and consultancy work.
-I also offer mentoring and coaching support to undergraduate and post graduate students within a University Wellbeing Service in Bristol.
+I also offer mentoring and coaching support to undergraduate and post graduate students within a University Wellbeing Service in Bath.

 Professional training is complemented with experience acquired within Cruse Bereavement Care where I attained Accredited Counsellor status together with a charity providing counselling services to children and young people in the South Bristol area.